The Message About Power in Louise Arbour’s Appointment

 Indeed, the propaganda and misinformation that fed the fear-driven social and political license for Milosevic to industrialize evil as a power consolidation tool is significantly easier to manufacture, scale up and spread today than it was then.

-For Milosevic, mass manipulation by narrative weaponization began on the “Field of Blackbirds” at Kosovo Polje on June 15th, 1989, where, in the notorious “Gazimestan speech”, he excavated and amplified the still-festering national grievance of the Battle of Kosovo on that field 600 years earlier (read Robert Kaplan’s Balkan Ghosts) — the Serb defeat by the Ottoman Turks — implying it could be avenged (in the couched language of “armed battles”) by reclaiming Kosovo — the majority-Muslim/ethnic Albanian, autonomy-seeking province of Serbia — as the cradle of Serb culture and nationalism.
+For Milosevic, mass manipulation by narrative weaponization began on the “Field of Blackbirds” at Kosovo Polje on June 15th, 1989, where, in the notorious “Gazimestan speech”, he excavated and amplified the festering national grievance of the Battle of Kosovo on that field 600 years earlier (read Robert Kaplan’s Balkan Ghosts) — the Serb defeat by the Ottoman Turks — implying it could be avenged (in the couched language of “armed battles”) by reclaiming Kosovo — the majority-Muslim/ethnic Albanian, autonomy-seeking province of Serbia — as the cradle of Serb culture and nationalism.

 Over the decade that followed, as Milosevic amassed political power by terrorizing 20% of his fellow citizens in Bosnia and Kosovo, in part to keep the rest enthralled, amenable and obedient by using Muslims as both a common enemy and a deterrent to dissidence, the mass graves spread until there were more than 1,600 in Bosnia, followed by 520 in Kosovo after the Dayton Accords of 1995 failed to curb the bloodbath.